Description

 Utilizing heavier projectiles provides distinct advantages:

-• Trajectory Stability: The added mass aids in maintaining a flatter trajectory, reducing the effect of wind drift and other environmental factors.
+- Trajectory Stability: The extra mass helps to keep a flatter trajectory, limiting wind drift and other environmental influences.

 Ballistic Coefficient’s Role

-The 77 grain projectile possesses a superior BC compared to its lighter counterparts, translating into reduced drag and improved velocity retention at long ranges.
+A 77 grain projectile has a higher BC than lighter bullets, which means less drag and better velocity retention at extended ranges.

 Applications and Considerations for Using 77 Grain Ammunition